mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

 ### <a name="pagemod-content-scripts">Communicating With Content Scripts</a>###

 When a matching page is loaded the `PageMod` will call the function that the add-on code supplied to `onAttach`.
-The `PageMod` supplies one arguments to this function: a `worker` object.
+The `PageMod` supplies one argument to this function: a `worker` object.

 The worker can be thought of as the add-on's end of